MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 ## Requirements

 > [!IMPORTANT]
 > This is an advanced tutorial.
-Please make sure that all requirements have been met or you will not be able to complete this tutorial.
+Please make sure that all requirements shown below have been met, or you will *not* be able to complete this tutorial.

+- Basic knowledge of how to create a **Player** will be necessary, as there will need to be **Players** in a **Leaderboard** before it can perform any actions on those **Players**.

 - Basic knowledge of how to create a **Player** will be necessary, as there will need to be **Players** in a **Leaderboard** before it can perform any actions on those **Players**.
 Refer to the [Getting Started with PlayFab - Chapter 1](../../config/dev-test-live/get-started-with-players-and-tournaments.md) tutorial which will run you through the process of creating a **Player** for the **Title**.
 - It is also worthwhile to read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the **Game Manager**, as it is the place where **Prize Tables** are created.